patternfly/pf-codemods/packages/pf-codemods/README.md

 ### react-dropzone-warn-upgrade [(#7926)](// https://github.com/patternfly/patternfly-react/pull/7926)

 The `react-dropzone` dependency used with FileUpload, MultipleFileUpload, and CodeEditor has been updated from version 9 to version 14.
+As part of this upgrade, FileUpload has had type changes to its `onFileInputChange` and `dropzoneProps` props, and MultipleFileUpload has had a type change to its `dropzoneProps` prop.

+This rule will raise a warning when any of these three components are imported, but will not make any code changes.

 ### remove-removeFindDomNode [(#8371)](https://github.com/patternfly/patternfly-react/pull/8371) [(#8316)](https://github.com/patternfly/patternfly-react/pull/8316)